You can listen to the article.

-When you look beyond the weird looking characters of Star Wars or the violence in the Games of Thrones, you find complex and rich situations, characters and scenarios.
+When you look beyond the weird-looking characters of Star Wars or the violence in the Game of Thrones, you’ll find complex and rich situations, characters and scenarios.
 Fantasy worlds deal with many serious issues and engage readers with familiar struggles and lessons.

 But the unfamiliar and even whimsical surroundings can make it easier to digest these issues.
-You get a brief escape from the world around you, even if the stories or characters feel familiar.
+You get a brief escape from the world around you, even if the stories or characters feel unfamiliar.

 The pandemic gave a lot of anxiety to many people.
 Many people were worried about the health of their loved ones, as well as their own.
 On top of that, you were stripped of the ability to go about your normal lives.
 But fictional worlds could provide a respite from the scary outside world.

 As Preply’s research shows, fictional worlds offer more than just books and TV shows for fans to consume.
-These stories are so rich and full of detail they have even developed languages with real grammatical rules and regulations.
-You aren’t just a passive consumer of these worlds.
-You can become part of them by understanding the languages behind the people who are in these stories.
+These stories are so rich and full of details they have even developed languages with real grammatical rules .
+You aren’t just a passive consumer of these worlds; you can become part of them by understanding the languages behind the people who are in these stories.